-None, but please note that this class is based on European Union and not Dutch law.
+None, but please note that this class is primarily based on European and not Dutch law.
 All lectures will be given in English.

 This course will teach you how European law regulates information technologies (IT) and, particularly, the Internet.
-After an introduction into European IT an Internet Law, the course will address a series of specific themes and issues, which have been addressed by the European legislator and the European Court of Justice.
+After an introduction into the regulation of global information and communication infrastructures and the Internet, the course will address a series of specific themes and issues.
 Themes may include:

 The regulation of various digital environments & technologies

-Fundamental Rights like free expression, privacy, data protection
+Fundamental rights like freedom of expression, privacy, data protection

 Please note that attendance in this class is mandatory.